DominicD/ulp-bme280/README.md

-# ULP I2C BMP280 application
+# ULP I2C BME280 application

-Implementation of ESP-32 ULP I2C application which reads a sensor (BMP-280) over I2C and wakes up the main processor after a significant change of the measured values.
+Implementation of ESP-32 ULP I2C component which reads a sensor (BME-280) over I2C and wakes up the main processor after a significant change of the measured values.
+It measures Temperature, Pressure and Humidity.

 ## Details

-The Ultra Low Power co-processor is programmed to read the BMP280 sensor every 20 seconds.
+The Ultra Low Power co-processor is programmed to read the BME280 sensor every 20 seconds.
 It checks if temperature has changed by more than ~0.25 deg C or pressure has changed by more than ~0.39 hPa.
 If so, it wakes up the main processor.

-I measure about ~80uA power consumption (using a LOLIN32 Lite ESP32 board) while the board is in deep sleep.

 ## I2C bit banged support